videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 Some may notice the fields 'adult' and 'offensive'.

-Romhacks are fan games that have been released without the approval of any rating associations.
+Romhacks are fan games that have been released without the approval of any rating association.

 Associations like [ESRB](https://www.esrb.org/ratings-guide/) on the US and [PEGI](https://pegi.info/) in Europe need to label each game release.